TheOtherRolesAU/TheOtherRoles/README.md

 The Mayor leads the Crewmates by having a vote that counts twice.\
 The Mayor can always use their meeting, even if the maximum number of meetings was reached.\
 The Mayor has a portable Meeting Button, depending on the options.\
-The Mayor can see the vote colors after completing a configurable amount of tasks, depending on the options.
+The Mayor can see the vote colors after completing a configurable amount of tasks, depending on the options.\
+The Mayor has the option to vote with only one vote instead of two (via a button in the meeting screen), depending on the settings.

 ### Game Options
 | Name | Description |